sakjung/sakjung.github.io/aboutme.md

 title: About me
 ---

 My name is Jung Seok Sung.
 I am currently studying MSc Business Analytics at Warwick Business School.
-This will be my first step as a data analyst / data scientist in my future career.
+I am looking forward to have a career as a data engineer / data analyst after graduation.
 The following is the list about me so have a look!:

 - Korean
 - `Hip-Hop` and `R&B` addicted
-- Overwatch `Grand Master`, most 3 with `Mei / Anna / Zen`.
-Then I quitted **THANKS TO** the `Aim Hack Crisis` around season 4 and 5...If you know, then you know
+- Overwatch `Grand Master`, most 3 picks with `Mei / Anna / Zen`
 - I am `孤独のグルメ`...
 - I will write more if I have got something pops up on my mind